 query cache is based on the text of the statement after

 ? parameter markers.
 The

 statement is compared only with other cached statements that

 were executed using the binary protocol.
 That is, for query

 cache purposes, prepared statements issued using the binary

 protocol are distinct from prepared statements issued using

 the text protocol (see

-A query cannot be cached if it contains any of the functions shown in the following table.
+A query cannot be cached if it uses any of the following functions:

 A query also is not cached under these conditions: